 I am passionate about going after all God has for you and I. Jeremiah 29:11 declares God’s good plan for each of us.
 We serve the God of abundance and He is a great gift giver.
 But there are times I have to remind myself that God is not obligated to meet all my wants and desires.
 After all, He is God and in His sovereignty He knows better than I what my best life looks like.
 Sometimes I battle against an entitlement mentality.

-So in our pursuit of God’s best, let us not wander into an entitlement mindset.
+In our pursuit of God’s best, let us not wander into an entitlement mindset.
 The entitlement mindset is one which declares “I deserve this!”
 It is rooted in the need to fill the emptiness in our lives with idols.
 These space fillers can be unhealthy relationships, material possessions, titles, or accolades.
 It moves away from a heart of gratitude and steps over into the dangerous ground of pride, greed, and envy.

 - When I hear of someone being blessed with something I’ve prayed for I think “That should have been me.”